-- Pay more attention to services.
+- 1. Pay more attention to services.
 The performance of services sectors matters for the simple reason that services already account for over half of all economic activity in APEC economies and in most instances significantly more than that.
 The share of services in GDP and employment will only increase looking forward especially as developing economies expand into digital and internet businesses and demand for services grows with rising incomes.
 Services impact the competitiveness of all firms in an economy because many services are inputs into production.
-Services performance is also critical for inclusion, as access to services and the quality of services sector and so is the majority of employment.
+Services performance is also critical for inclusion, as access to services and the quality of services available to citizens directly impact on their welfare.
+Most SMEs are in the services sector and so is the majority of employment.
 Thus, services must be a central focus of economic policy and structural reform efforts aimed at bolstering inclusive growth.
 This may imply a need to 'rebalance' the degree of attention given to different sectors of the economy away from agriculture and manufacturing (assembly-based industries) in favour of a greater focus on the development and performance of services sectors. - 2.
 Pursue reforms on a unilateral basis.
 Structural reforms in services sectors should be pursued autonomously.
-This does not imply that international agreements such as through the WTO, Trade in Services Agreement (TiSA), or regional trade agreements cannot be helpful in providing a supportive framework for reforms.
+There is a much weaker case for using instruments such as trade agreements and the associated mechanisms of reciprocity and issue linkage to support reforms in services.
+This does not imply that international agreements such as the WTO or regional trade agreements cannot be helpful in providing a supportive framework for reforms.
 But the burden of structural reform initiatives rest on individual governments.
 They can be and should be informed by international experience and efforts to determine what constitute good practices an area in which APEC has a long-standing track record. - 3.
 Focus on productivity.
 There are many possible rationales and reasons for undertaking structural reform in servicers sectors.
 The economic literature and international experience with such reforms suggests that the aim should be to improve the economic performance of services sectors.
 Performance is a multi-dimensional concept and goes beyond seeking to lower prices for consumers or costs for the industries that source services.
 The evidence discussed in this report suggests there is a good case for focusing on total factor productivity.
 This may be reflected in lower prices/costs but may also be associated with better access and improved quality, variety and choice.
 The different dimensions of performance are all relevant from the perspective of greater inclusion, but from a growth perspective what matters is improving service sector productivity. - 4.
 Rely on market mechanisms and competition.
-A focal point (premise) for structural reforms is to enhance competition on domestic markets through removal of policy-driven barriers to entry by new firms and reduction of restrictions on the ability for firms to pursue mergers or acquisitions.
-Identifying and removing entry restrictions should be a basic element of reforms -measures that inhibit new entry, including by start-ups and foreign-owned companies as entry is a major driver for better performance.
+A focal point (premise) for structural reforms is to enhance competition on domestic markets through removal of policy-driven barriers to entry by new firms and restrictions on the ability for firms to pursue mergers or acquisitions.
+Identifying and removing entry restrictions should be a basic element of reforms -measures that inhibit new entry, including by start-ups and foreign-owned companies - as entry is a major driver for better performance.
 This should be broadly conceived to include a focus on capital markets as a vehicle for such entry.
 Often achieving the greater competition through new entry will require ancillary regulatory measures that preclude incumbent operators from increasing the costs of switching to new suppliers for customers - requiring portability of telephone numbers is an example.
 Identifying such ancillary pro-competitive regulation is an important dimension of the design of structural reform programs and is one that can benefit from consultations with consumer organizations and the industries concerned - including buyers of services.